Kevin Rubin

-Kevin Alfonso Rubin (קְווִין אלפונסו רוּבִּין) is an Israeli actor, network host, internet celebrity, and YouTuber.
+Kevin Alfonso Rubin (born 1993) (קְווִין אלפונסו רוּבִּין) is an Israeli actor, network host, internet celebrity, and YouTuber.

 Biography

 Robin was born in Herzliya and later moved with his family to Kfar Saba.
 As a child his hobbies included surfing, skateboarding and breakdancing.
 He had difficulty in school and was diagnosed with ADHD.

 Upon being conscripted to the Israel Defense Forces, he joined the spokesman unit.
 Upon his release from the army, he began studying acting at Technique, an Israeli acting school.
 During this period he worked as a surf instructor, and in the process played guest roles in the youth series Wave Breakers, "Partners", in the movie Moon in House 12, as well as in several commercials.
 Later he decided to leave his jobs and focus on videos on the web.

 At the beginning of 2017, he started posting parody videos on Instagram about situations from everyday life that went viral.
 In August 2017 he released the song "La Piv Bella" with Idan Telmore.
 By the end of the year, Rubin's Instagram page had gained about 200,000 followers.
 His Instagram video "The Unicorn Challenge" was chosen for the Instagram video of the year at the Playcon festival 2017.
 Rubin also won the 2017 Network Star of the Year award from the Buzzerim website.

 In September 2017, together with celebrity Raz Sapani, he created the network series "Kevin and Raz - Haim Baharta", which was broadcast on their YouTube channel.
 As part of the series, six network stars lived in a villa in Caesarea which was called "The Colosseum" (when in the past they were in a penthouse in Netanya and a villa in Even Yehuda) from which they would vlog everyday.
 Every day a 7-minute long episode was released that presents challenges and attractions for teenagers.
 The network series is funded by companies that pay for product placement.
 The series was a success, and each episode has been viewed about 200 thousand views.
 The Tube television program awarded the series first place for "Network stars of Hebrew year 5778 (2018)".